-Auto Collision Repair 2 Years 3 credits Prerequisite: Proficient in basic high school math and science; Good "people skills" and ability to work in teams; Genuine interest in learning the trade. -- ----------------------- --------- ----------- ---
+Auto Collision Repair 2 Years 3 credits Prerequisite: Proficient in basic high school math and science; Good "people skills" and ability to work in teams; Genuine interest in learning the trade.

 Students enrolled in this two-year course will receive instruction on how to safely and productively perform all phases of collision repair and refinishing.
 This program is divided in four courses consisting of: painting and refinishing, non-structural analysis and damage repair, mechanical and electrical components.
 Automotive refinishing is a major component of this program.
 Color mixing, matching, tinting and blending techniques are explored emphasizing hands-on experience.
 Upon completion of this course, the student should be able to enter the workforce at an entry level position or move on to a technical college to further advance their skills.
 Students are encouraged to participate in SkillsUSA (student organization) to enhance their leadership opportunities and compete at both state and national levels.
 Integrated Credit: Math & Science

 Automotive Technology I 1 Year 3 credits Prerequisite: Completed or concurrently enrolled in Algebra I; Pass interview with program instructor; Pass entry quiz; Attention to detail, a genuine interest in learning about automotive technology, and a desire to make things work correctly.
+Preference given to qualified students who also have at least their Maine (driver's)

+learner's permits.

-NOTE: morning only ------------------------- -------- ----------- --
+NOTE: morning only